-(Dollars in thousands)
+(Dollars in thousands, except per share data)

-We had two repurchase authorizations outstanding during the quarter ended March 31, 2013.
-On December 14, 2011 ("2011 Authorization") and December 18, 2012 ("2012 Authorization"), we publicly announced the Board of Directors' approval for us to repurchase up to an aggregate of \$300,000 per authorization, of our common stock in one or more open market and/or privately negotiated transactions.
+We had two repurchase authorizations outstanding during the quarter ended March 31, 2014.
+On July 30, 2013 and December 17, 2013, we publicly announced the Board of Directors' approval for us to repurchase up to an aggregate of \$300,000 per authorization, of our common stock in one or more open market and/or privately negotiated transactions.
 The repurchase authorizations do not have expiration dates.
-We did not repurchase any of our common stock during the quarter ended March 31, 2013.
-We currently have \$392,617 available for share purchases under the outstanding repurchase authorizations.
+We repurchased the following shares of our common stock during the first quarter of 2014: